IBM-Cloud/docs-services/services/TestdroidCloud/overview.md

 ## REST API

-Testdroid provides a compelling REST API for its users to manage all aspects of mobile development and testing automatically.
-The integration API will bridge your development tools, environment with our real Android and iOS devices on Testdroid Cloud.
+Bitbar Testing provides a compelling REST API for its users to manage all aspects of mobile development and testing automatically.
+The integration API will bridge your development tools, environment with our real Android and iOS devices on Bitbar Testing Cloud.

-This [Testdroid API Reference Guide](http://docs.testdroid.com/testdroid-cloud-integration/api/) includes the full reference guide to our integration API.
+This [Bitbar Testing API Reference Guide](http://docs.testdroid.com/testdroid-cloud-integration/api/) includes the full reference guide to our integration API.